 Public opposition to NATO is extremely rare.
-Among the majority of Western governments, such a statement of opposition would go down as well as MENSA testing at the Labour party conference.
+Among the majority of Western governments, such a statement of opposition are met with fierce criticism.
 Private opposition has, however, been brewing out of sight for the last sixty years.

 Only in the 2016 American presidential elections did NATO scepticism truly rear its head.
 Such scepticism is often falsely attributed solely to the left.
 Remarkably; Jill Stein, Gary Johnson and Donald Trump all shared a distrust of NATO; though largely for different reasons.
 A quick Google search on the opposition to NATO does not draw much- many are keen to make the case for an opposition- but none stand behind it.